 We offer transfers from Port of Airlie, Hamilton Island Airport, Hamilton Island Marina, and Shute Harbour.
 Check in is 30 minutes prior to your departure time.
 Please note luggage check-in closes 15 minutes before departure.

-If you are travelling on one of our day tours we recommend you bring your swimwear, a beach towel, hat, sunscreen, sunglasses, camera, comfortable shoes, a light jacket or sweater to protect against the wind and cooler weather, as well as a credit card or cash for snacks, drinks and optional activities.
+If you are travelling on one of our day tours we recommend you bring your swimwear, a beach towel, hat, sunscreen, sunglasses, camera, comfortable shoes, a light jacket or sweater to protect against the wind and cooler weather, as well as a credit card for snacks, drinks and optional activities.

 If you are booked on our Reefsleep experience, in addition to the above, please bring one small overnight bag with your toiletries and a change of clothes.